Sorry, But These 7 Makeup Products Are A Scam

 From smoky liner to a subtle cut creases, we’re experimenting with eye makeup a lot more, so it makes sense that we’re keen to invest in products that can help preserve our creations, namely eyeshadow primer.
 But the truth is, the majority of face primers work just as effectively around the eyes, says Hughes.
 “There’s a common misconception that face primers can’t be used around the eye,” says Hughes.
 “Unless explicitly mentioned, face primers are safe for the eye area as they have to go through rigorous testing before production.”
 The dual functionality of face primers make them a more cost-effective option, says Hughes.
 “After all, face primers typically contain ingredients that smooth the skin, blur [texture], and enhance makeup longevity — all beneficial qualities for the eye area.”

 Try e.l.f.
-Power Grip Primer, The Ordinary High-Adherence Silicone Primer, or NYX Professional Makeup Smoothing Marshmellow Face Primer.
+Power Grip Primer, $24, The Ordinary High-Adherence Silicone Primer, $10.60, or NYX Professional Makeup Smoothing Marsh Mellow Face Primer, $29.95.
 If in doubt, look out for the “ophthalmologist tested” label, which suggests that the product is safe for use around the eyes.

-Makeup artist Mira Parmar believes lip primer is just as questionable.
-"These claim to prep your lips, making lipstick application easier and boosting the staying power, too," says Parmar, but she adds that none of these assertions tend to be proven.
-"An easy alternative is to use your concealer or foundation as a base layer and then your lip liner and lipstick over the top," says Parmar.
-She finds this far more effective.
+Peel-off lip tints do nothing more than help content creators to go viral, says Rose Gallagher, a makeup artist, columnist and beauty writer.
+“Every time I see one of these ridiculous tints on my TikTok FYP, it jolts me back into the real world and I stop scrolling,” she says.
+“No-one in a rush in the morning is going to benefit from a peel-off tint, especially when we have sophisticated, easy alternatives that will do the same job,” — all without the mess and possibly the risk of taking your skin off with it.
+Good lip tints exist without the peel-off aspect, and Gallagher recommends Givenchy Pink Irresistible, $59.
+“In just one swipe, this lip balm stains the lips and flushes to a bespoke shade of rose based on your skin’s pH.”
+Interested in pH-changing lip balm?
+Also try Huda Beauty Glowish Super Jelly Lip Balm, $31, or Tom Ford Soleil Lip Blush, $86.

 AdvertisementADVERTISEMENT